 The first upgrade, Constantinople, will deploy all 5 Ethereum Implementation Protocols (EIP), including EIP1283, in order to smooth Ethereum’s journey to Proof-of-Stake and delay the difficulty bomb (read guide below).

-Petersburg will then be activated immediately after and supersede Constantinople.
-It will remove EIP1283 and thereby fix the feared re-entry vulnerability that caused the hard’s fork delay in January.
+Petersburg will then be activated immediately after and replace Constantinople.
+It will remove EIP1283 and thereby fix the re-entry vulnerability that caused the hard’s fork delay in January.

 Don’t stress if you’re a regular investor and keep your Ether on a supported exchange or wallet.
 Only miners, exchanges and node operators are affected and will need to update their software.

 Market & Community Reaction: ETH Pumps; Senior Developer Quits Project

 The markets have reacted positively to the new fork date and information, with ETH’s price jumping over 20% in the last week.
 The big question is though: will we face yet another delay?

 There are some ominous signs as usual.
 Senior Ethereum developer Afri Schoedon quit the project in a rage only 2 days ago, due to “toxic” comments from the community.